 By Randy Boone

-This subject came to my attention when a friend's nine year old daughter fell off of the front rail of a pontoon boat and was instantly killed when the propeller struck her.
+This subject came to my attention when a friend's daughter fell off of the front rail of a pontoon boat and was instantly killed when the propeller struck her.
 It happens more often than we think.
 As a boat operator, you are responsible for every person on your vessel.
 Stay Focused and Stay Safe!

 Maryland joins many other states making it illegal to ride on the bow of a boat.